 Within this framework, urban development domains are a construct to enable us to transcend sector- and systems-based thinking, recognising existing epistemic communities and their limitations, and prepare to address priority complex problems.
 They also help us to see the politics of urban development challenges, which are tied into how particular actors frame problems and mobilise around their solutions.
 Domains help us analyse outcomes and opportunities across the political economy and city-of-system dimensions of our framework.
-Addressing housing needs, for example, requires an engagement with those involved in housing delivery, but it also requires the integration of titling (including types of titles that may be required to secure more equitable outcomes), access to be spread over an appropriate period and to ensure that such costs are affordable.
+Addressing housing needs, for example, requires an engagement with those involved in housing delivery, but it also requires the integration of titling (including types of titles that may be required to secure more equitable outcomes), access to essential infrastructure and services, and a system of housing finance to enable costs to be spread over an appropriate period and to ensure that such costs are affordable.